Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 nav-search: true
 ---

+To run Jekyll locally, set up the pre-requisites in the [Jekyll docs](https://jekyllrb.com/docs/).
+You can then grab the [Jekyll Boilerplate code from GitHub](https://github.com/Steve-Fenton/jekyll-boilerplate) and run it using `jekyll serve`.

 There are just a couple of tasks to turn the Jekyll Boilerplate into your own working website.

 1. Edit `_config.yml`